Ali-Mikael/Pen-testing/h6-shells.md

 [*] Starting HTTP :80 listener ...
 [*] Successfully started job #2
 ```

-Active session?
+### Active session?

 <img width="533" height="129" alt="2026-04-30-19:39:41" src="https://github.com/user-attachments/assets/e1ce07f8-5fbf-40c9-a21f-78c1b8332220" />

-Not yet :/.
-Let's change that!
+Not yet :/ Let's change that!
 If you paid attention you know it saved the **payload** to a directory I created earlier for sliver.

 We go to the directory and send the payload away:
 ```bash
 $ rsync -av PAINFUL_WHORL vagrant@192.168.130.202:/home/vagrant
 ```
-On the victim: (play along again that we did some magnificent phishing campaign and got the victim to download the malware! 😆)
+On the victim: (play along that we did some magnificent phishing campaign again and got the victim to download the malware! 😆)
 <img width="881" height="120" alt="2026-04-30-19:44:01" src="https://github.com/user-attachments/assets/4b4df092-8eb5-4958-89ab-a1fa70b40692" />

 If we type `sessions` again in the console we can see that the connection is activated: